Tiny House Grants

 Down payment assistance (DPA) programs offer more accessible alternatives to pure grants for many tiny house buyers.
 These programs provide funds for down payments and closing costs, either as grants, forgivable loans, or deferred-payment loans.

 Most DPA programs require you to secure a traditional mortgage, creating challenges for tiny house buyers since conventional lenders rarely finance tiny houses.
-However, buyers using personal loans, RV loans, or construction loans may find lenders considering these programs as supplemental funding sources, particularly for foundation-based tiny houses meeting lending standards.
+However, buyers using personal loans, RV loans, or construction loans may find lenders considering these programs as supplemental funding sources.

 Eligibility Requirements and Application Process